 We conclude that~$\Aux(G^{(1)})\supseteq\triangle\big(\Aux(G)\big)$. \end{proof}

 After each complete clean-up step that Player~$2$ performs in the original game, she computes an auxiliary graph.
-We show that two auxiliary graphs differ by at least one edge if between their computations at least one color class which is incident only to small vertex color classes is refined - either by a move of Player~$1$ or during the subsequent complete clean-up step performed by Player~$2$.
+We show that two auxiliary graphs differ by at least one edge if between their computations, in the original game at least one (vertex or edge) color class that is only incident with small vertex color classes is refined---either by a move of Player~$1$ or during the subsequent complete clean-up step performed by Player~$2$.

-\begin{lemma} Let~$G,G'$ with~$G \succeq G'$ be two graphs appearing in the game that have been completely cleaned up.
-If there is a color class in~$G$ that has been refined in~$G'$ and is only incident with small vertex color classes, then it holds that~$\Aux(G) \subsetneqq \Aux(G')$. \end{lemma}
+\begin{lem} Let~$G,G'$ with~$G \succeq G'$ be two graphs appearing in the game that have been completely cleaned up.
+If there is a color class in~$G$ that has been refined in~$G'$ and is only incident with small vertex color classes, then it holds that~$\Aux(G) \subsetneqq \Aux(G')$. \end{lem}

 \begin{proof} Suppose after a complete clean-up step, a small vertex color class of~$G$ has been split into at least two new small vertex color classes~$C'$ and~$C''$ in~$G'$.
-Thus, because of Condition C1 of a completely cleaned up graph, the graph~$\Aux(G')$ contains an edge between the upper and the lower copy of~$(C',C')$, whereas none of these two vertices is present in~$\Aux(G)$.
+Thus, because of Condition~\ref{item:c1} of a completely cleaned-up graph, the graph~$\Aux(G')$ contains an edge between the upper and the lower copy of~$(C',C')$, whereas none of these two vertices is present in~$\Aux(G)$.